Multi-center validation study of automated classification of pathological slowing in adult scalp electroencephalograms via frequency features: Materials and Methods

 \subsection{Datasets for training and testing}

-As mentioned before, we conduct both LOIO and LOSO CV for evaluating the proposed slowing detection systems.
+We conduct both LOIO and LOSO CV for evaluating the proposed slowing detection systems.
 In Table \ref{tab:dataset_LOIO_LOSO}, we list the various datasets involved in the training and testing of the detection systems in LOIO and LOSO CV.
 The NUH dataset is always included for training the channel-level slowing detector for EEG-level LOIO CV, as we do not perform EEG-level classification on full EEGs from the NUH dataset.
 This is because we do not have the slowing labels for the full EEGs for the NUH dataset.
 The LTMGH dataset is always excluded in the training processes during EEG-level LOIO CV.
 It is only deployed when evaluating the LTMGH dataset itself with LOSO CV.
-As we do not have annotated channels from the LTMGH dataset due to their unusual spectrum, we cannot perform an EEG-level LOSO CV on the LTMGH dataset with the SSLS and SDLS.
-Instead, we perform a modified LOSO CV, where we train the channel-wise detector with channel data from other datasets as a substitute.
+As we do not have annotated channels from the LTMGH dataset, we cannot perform an EEG-level LOSO CV on the LTMGH dataset with the SLDS and DLDS.
+Instead, we perform a modified LOSO CV, by training the channel-wise detector with channel data from other datasets as a substitute.